 So what are the first steps to ensure that you are on top and prepared for your “Animoto great day”?

-2 – Someone on Duty – You probably don’t have everything automatically in place so make sure to have someone from your team who is fully dedicated.
+You probably don’t have everything automatically in place so make sure to have someone from your team who is fully dedicated.
 Don’t work in panic mode, make sure to arm him with specific script protocols based on what/if scenarios.

 Automation is important, however, bear in mind that it actually extends the need for monitoring.
 In most cases, life monitoring takes place after the fact.
-As the application is dynamic the monitoring is “running behind and alerts are being added after a problem was occurred).
+As the application is dynamic the monitoring is “running behind and alerts are being added after a problem has occurred).
 New SaaS vendors must be able to implement minimum viable monitoring before they launch their next marketing campaign, and make sure to run a refinement cycle before the next one.
-Automation is important, but not always, sometimes for deeper investigation you will prefer to run a manual process due to a low occurrence frequency or a need to control while automation include great efforts.
+Automation is important, but not always, sometimes for deeper investigation you will prefer to run a manual process due to a low occurrence frequency or a need to control while automation includes great efforts.

 Monitoring and overall uptime operations are perceived as such only once deployed.
-The reality is driven from SaaS product releases.
+The reality is driven by SaaS product releases.
 These are frequent and hence the bugs, alerts, and support calls.
 Eventually, the uptime system needs to be enhanced and changed continuously to support the new features and the new application behaviors due to demand growth.
 The uptime operations should also maintain a road map that includes specific immediate fixes and ongoing mini-projects.
-Contrary to the traditional on-premises IT deployment, in the SaaS reality the vendor is liable and needs to react immediately, be transparent, and show improvement.
+Contrary to the traditional on-premises IT deployment, in SaaS reality, the vendor is liable and needs to react immediately, be transparent, and show improvement.

 |cookielawinfo-checkbox-analytics||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".|